strues/boldr/README.md

   - **Frontend**: 3000 - _React SSR server_
   - **Webpack**: 3001 - _dev only_

 Boldr is configured by default to serve api documentation from `http://localhost:3000/apidocs/`.
 The docs are mostly complete and are kept up to date.
-You can also find them in [the docs folder](docs/apidoc.md) as markdown.
+You can also find them in [the docs folder](docs/apidoc.md) as markdown or view them live at https://staging.boldr.io/apidocs/.

 ### Development